davidmmorgan/davidmmorgan.github.io/_pages/about.md

 Old News
 -------
 Previously I was at Massachusetts General Hospital in the Gastrointestinal Unit working on links between the gut microbiome and irritable bowel disease.
+I presented that research in Washington D.C. at the 2018 Digestive Disease Week conference.

 I attended Worcester Polytechnic Institute for my B.S., where I had the pleasure of working in the [Shell Lab](https://labs.wpi.edu/shelllab/) on the [regulation of heat-shock proteins in mycobacteria](https://digitalcommons.wpi.edu/mqp-all/1610/).

+I was a part of [WPI's 2015 iGEM team](http://2015.igem.org/Team:WPI-Worcester) where we investigated the biofilm-affecting properties of antifreeze proteins.